pengdada/mtspgemmlib/README.md

 # Requirement
 Intel Compiler 18.0.1

-# Main components for SpGEMM
+# Components
+### Data structure
-CSC.h: the data structure of CSC format is implemented
+*CSC.h*: the data structure of CSC format is implemented
-CSR.h the data structure of CSR format is implemented
+*CSR.h*: the data structure of CSR format is implemented

+### SpGEMM functions
-hash_mult.h: Hash SpGEMM and HashVector SpGEMM are implemented.
+*hash_mult.h*: Hash SpGEMM and HashVector SpGEMM are implemented.
 The code is optimized for Intel KNL.
-Hash_mult_hw.h: Hash SpGEMM and HashVector SpGEMM are implemented.
+*Hash_mult_hw.h*: Hash SpGEMM and HashVector SpGEMM are implemented.
 The code is optimized for Haswell CPU.
-heap_mult.h: Heap SpGEMM is implemented.
+*heap_mult.h*: Heap SpGEMM is implemented.
-multiply.h: SpGEMM function with Intel MKL is prepared.
+*multiply.h*: SpGEMM function with Intel MKL is prepared.

+### Sample codes
-files under sample directory: Sample codes with main function generate matrix data with R-MAT or by reading matrix data files, and then compute SpGEMM.
+*files under sample directory*: Sample codes with main function generate matrix data with R-MAT or by reading matrix data files, and then compute SpGEMM.

 # Preparation
 To use this library, the first thing you need to do is to modify the Makefile with correct path to Intel Compiler.